 • Don’t wait until you’re thirsty: By the time you become thirsty, you are already at risk of dehydration.
 It is best to continue drinking water as you hike!

 • Can I drink too much?: Yes, you can!
 This condition is known as “hyponatremia” and refers to the experience of having abnormally low sodium levels in the blood.
 Hyponatremia is most likely to occur when hiking in cases where to much water is drunk without replacing electrolytes lost through respiration and perspiration.
-To combat “hyponatremia,” it is essential to bring along salty snakes (i.e., a sports drink, electrolyte powder or snacks like peanuts or pretzels).
+To combat “hyponatremia,” it is essential to bring along salty snacks (i.e., a sports drink, electrolyte powder or snacks like peanuts or pretzels).

 Know the Signs of Heat Stroke